 Interns are placed with federal agencies in the Washington, D.C. metropolitan area or regional field sites throughout the United States.
-HACU can recruit locally for field office and Washington D.C positions.
-Many federal agencies also allow virtual internships.
+Some federal agencies allow virtual internships.

 D. Compensation

 Student class level, as indicated on the enrollment certification form that is submitted at the time of application, determines the internship pay rate.